sigasi/sigasi_insights/tech/generate-vhdl-doxygen-documentation-sigasi.md

 staying in sync with the documentation, it certainly makes it easier.

-Although I am personally not that fond of Doxygen (but that is for another blog post).
-It is the only usable VHDL documentation system I have encountered so far.
+Although I am personally not that fond of Doxygen (but that is for another blog post), it is the only usable VHDL documentation system I have encountered so far.

 Sigasi/Eclipse offers an easy way to get started and work with Doxygen.